nAglTI/mayday/README.md

 - Expandable advanced diagnostics for protocol, speed, endpoint, and technical details.
 - Split tunneling with app selection.
 - Dedicated split tunneling screen for managing selected apps.
+- Installed app risk check for spyware, surveillance, and connection-monitoring behavior on the device.
 - Quick Settings tile for connecting and disconnecting from the Android system shade.
 - Foreground notification with connection status and connection actions.
 - English and Russian interface text.